joaofig/strat-group-split/README.md

 # strat-group-split
-Code to perform stratified split of grouped datasets into train and validation sets using optimization
+Code to perform a stratified split of grouped datasets into train and validation sets using optimization

 ## Summary